Commutativity in the Algorithmic Lovasz Local Lemma: Proof of Theorem

-First, we will describe those results that do not involve commutativity.
-In particular, we will prove Theorem~\ref{th:seq}(a).
-Techniques used in this section are a combination of ideas from previous works~\cite{KolipakaSzegedy,Achlioptas,HarveyVondrak15,Achlioptas:new}.
+Before jumping to the commutative case, we will need to give a background on the non-commutative case.
+Accordingly, in this section we recall a proof of Theorem~\ref{th:pistable}.
+As mentioned in Section~\ref{sec:results}, various versions of this theorem have been established earlier, and techniques used in this section are a combination of ideas from previous works~\cite{KolipakaSzegedy,Achlioptas,HarveyVondrak15,Achlioptas:new,LLL:submitted}.

 We write $f\cong g$ for flaws $f,g\in F$ if either $f\sim g$ or $f=g$ (and $f\not\cong g$ otherwise).